Sensational Shoe Planters

 Creative Container Ideas: Gorgeous Gumboot Planters

-Check out these clever ways to grow plants in gumboots – they sometimes split at the back along the seam, creating a natural opening for herbs that cascade down like thyme and mint, and with the extra depth, are suitable to grow a wider variety of plants.
+Check out these clever ways to grow plants in gumboot shoe planters.
+They sometimes split at the back along the seam, creating a natural opening for herbs that cascade down like thyme and mint.
+With the extra depth, gumboots are suitable to grow a wider variety of plants.

 Colourful, cute and practical!
 If you're looking for inspiring ideas to get your kids into the garden, make this your first project.
 Let them take ownership of their own edible shoe garden.
 This is a fun way to recycle, add colour and a fun theme to the garden as well as maximise vertical space on a fence!